-The following procedures may be executed by any panel judge, chief judge or the meet referee (MR) and will appear as a neutral deduction on the score sheet.
+The following procedures may be executed by any panel judge, chief judge, or the meet referee (MR) and will appear as a neutral deduction on the score sheet.

 - a.
 Gymnast's unsportsmanlike conduct: - 1.
-First time will be a warning (MR notified). - 2.
-Second time the MR is notified and there will be a .10 deduction taken from the gymnast's score for that event by the MR or chief judge. - b.
+First time will be a warning yellow card (MR is notified). - 2.
+Second time a yellow card is issued and the MR is notified, there will be a .10 deduction taken from the gymnast's score for that event by the MR or chief judge. - b.
 Coach's unsportsmanlike conduct: - 1.
-First time will be a warning yellow card (MR is notified). - 2.
-Second time MR is notified there will be a .10 deduction taken from the team score by the MR. - 3.
-A .10 deduction will be taken from the team score by the MR for each additional violation. - 4.
-The coach in violation may remain on the competition floor for safety purposes only (i.e. spotting, equipment adjusting).
+First time will be a warning yellow card (MR is notified).

-6.5 OPEN SCORING, START VALUE, SCORING RANGE and INQUIRIES.
+- 2. Second time a yellow card is issued and the MR is notified, there will be a .10 deduction taken from the team score for that event by the MR or chief judge. - 3.
+The coach in violation may remain on the competition floor for safety purposes only (i.e., spotting, equipment adjusting). - 6.5 OPEN SCORING, START VALUE, SCORING RANGE and INQUIRIES. - a.
+Open scoring will be used during the regular season, regional competition, and the national championship.